abarchi/git-continuous/Branching/README.md

 >NOTICE :
 > Check Fast-forward and non Fast-forward merge state.
 > "git merge –no-ff" : The “no-fast-forward” merge option preserves the branch history and creates a merge commit, this is what happens when you merge and there is a conflict.
-> A perfect merge without conflict is made in Fast-forword state.
+> A perfect merge without conflict is made in Fast-forword.

 Switch to master and merge "my-issue-2" with it.